-The Governing Body of Bulphan School has a zero tolerance approach to extremist behaviour for all school community members.
+The Governing Body of Bulphan Academy has a zero tolerance approach to extremist behaviour for all school community members.
 We rely on our strong values to steer our work and ensure the pastoral care of our children protects them from exposure to negative influences.

-Bulphan School is fully committed to safeguarding and promoting the welfare of all its children.
+Bulphan Academy is fully committed to safeguarding and promoting the welfare of all its children.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
 At our school all staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

 • Children are encouraged to adopt and live out our Christian Values.
 These complement the key “British Values” of tolerance, respect, understanding, compassion and harmonious living.